baao/data2model/README.md

 This packages aims on providing a high performance, fast and convenient way to save data obtained via XML or CSV files.
 It uses `LOAD DATA LOCAL INFILE` for CSV files and parses XML data according to your models.
 Everything is created for you.

-Models are created by running `npm run-script createModel`.
+You can create models with the model creator.
 The model creator requires redis for convenience, but currently only saves your databases.
-Redis uses database 10 by default and for now only creates an entry called `modelCreator_database`.
+Redis uses database 10 by default and for now only creates an entry called `modelCreator_database` in redis.

 ## Installation